grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How it **works**:

-- Ingester uses Kafka client to read records from Kafka.
+- Ingester uses Kafka client to read records (containing write requests) from Kafka.
 - Kafka client can return errors instead of more records.
 - If rate of returned errors compared to returned records is too high, alert is raised.
 - Kafka client can return errors [documented in the source code](https://github.com/grafana/mimir/blob/24591ae56cd7d6ef24a7cc1541a41405676773f4/vendor/github.com/twmb/franz-go/pkg/kgo/record_and_fetch.go#L332-L366).